Adaptive Shivers Sort: An Alternative Sorting Algorithm

 We present a new sorting algorithm, called \cASS, that exploits the existence of monotonic runs for sorting efficiently partially sorted data.
-This algorithm is a variant of the well-known algorithm \TS, which is the sorting algorithm used in standard libraries of programming languages such as Python or Java.
-More precisely, \cASS is a so-called $k$-aware merge-based algorithm, a class that was introduced by Buss and Knop that captures ``\TS-like'' algorithms.
+This algorithm is a variant of the well-known algorithm \TS, which is the sorting algorithm used in standard libraries of programming languages such as Python or Java (for non-primitive types).
+More precisely, \cASS is a so-called $k$-aware merge-sort algorithm, a class that was introduced by Buss and Knop that captures ``\TS-like'' algorithms.

-In this article, we prove that, although \cASS is simple to implement, and differs only slightly from \TS, its computational cost, in number of comparisons performed, is optimal up to a small additive linear term: this makes \cASS the first $k$-aware algorithm to benefit from this property, which is also a 33\% improvement over \TS's worst-case.
+In this article, we prove that, although \cASS is simple to implement and differs only slightly from \TS, its computational cost, in number of comparisons performed, is optimal within the class of \emph{natural} merge-sort algorithms, up to a small additive linear term: this makes \cASS the first $k$-aware algorithm to benefit from this property, which is also a 33\% improvement over \TS's worst-case.
 This suggests that \cASS could be a strong contender for being used instead of \TS.

-Then, we investigate the optimality of $k$-aware algorithms: we give lower and upper bounds on the best approximation ratios of such algorithms, compared to optimal sorting algorithms.
+Then, we investigate the optimality of $k$-aware algorithms: we give lower and upper bounds on the best approximation factors of such algorithms, compared to optimal stable natural merge-sort algorithms.
 In particular, we design generalisations of \cASS whose computational costs are optimal up to arbitrarily small multiplicative factors.

-This is the final draft of the article that was submitted for publication in the proceedings of the 31\textsuperscript{th} Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2020).
-This version contains all the proofs of the results mentioned in the proceedings version of the paper.
-Its presentation may differ slightly from that of the proceedings version.